CSCfi/csc-env-eff/slides/00_study_tips.md

    - This depends on many things so you must try, see our [instructions on a scaling test](https://docs.csc.fi/support/tutorials/cmdline-handson/#scaling-test-for-an-mpi-parallel-job)

-# What if your job fails - Troubleshooting checklist 1/2?
+# What if your job fails?
+Troubleshooting checklist 1/2

    1. Did the job run out of time?
    2. Did the job run out of memory?